Skip to main content

 Alongside his work as a filmmaker, theater director, and actor, Dani shares his experience as a lecturer at Uppsala University in the Department of Cultural Anthropology and Ethnology, as well as at Wiks Folkhögskola in Uppsala, in the film and theater department.

-«Tout ce qui est enseigne en une parole muette.
-La forme est language, l'être est language, tout est language».
+«Tout ce qui est, enseigne en une parole muette.
+La forme est langage, l'être est langage, tout est langage.»

 Femmes, entièrement Femmes